manish-singh-bisht/Redis-From-Scratch/document_it.md

     3. exclusive of start id, takes in start id as argument,
     4. can also read from multiple streams(this is good when we want to read from multiple streams using just one command)
     5. also has blocking options(that is the command is blocked until the given time, in ms, specified in command and during that time if entries come they will be listened nearly instantly.)>
+       1. block ms, blocks util that msTime and any new entries will be listened nearly instantly.
+       2. block with 0ms, will be blocked forever and any new entries will be listened nearly instantly.
+       3. $ as the id tells redis to read from the new entries after this xread command has been executed.